jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ### Downput

-Next to the terms input, output and throughput, the term downput will be introduced.
-Downput is intermediate data as a helper of a process, that will eventually produce output.
+Next to the terms input, output and throughput, the term downput might be introduced.
+Downput is intermediate data as a helper of a process, that might eventually produce output.
 Temporary variables, local variables.
 They are all downput.
 Actually, in the command-call structure, a command in which output data is disposed, this output has become downput.

 Downput data is private data of the command.

 The term downput is a good term, because it is only passed *down* into sub-commands.
 And it is dropped after the parent command is done (dropped *down*).
 It is ‘put down’ / rejected after the execution.
 Or put down / to put something down, that you had in your hand.

 When a command disposes objects after it is done, then those objects are called *downput*.
 Downput may have been input for sub-commands, or it could have been output of sub-commands.
 To the parent command, though, it is *downput*.
-Downput parameters will not be further considered here, because they do not have anything to do with parameter *passing*.
+Downput parameters might not be further considered here, because they do not have anything to do with parameter *passing*.

 ### Incidental parameter passing